Ask Teen Atheist, #2 May 15, 2008

 On this blog, I get a few good-intentioned comments which are marred with a tone of condescension.
 They don’t explicitly state that “You’re just a kid going through a little teen angst,” but the sentiment is clearly there.

 If you treat us like adults and talk to us like equals, on the other hand, we’d be more likely to consider your sentiments and hold them in high regard.
-Two of the awesome high school teachers I mentioned above, Mr. Benjamin and Ms. Nikki, treated me like I was on their level, and as a result, they became massive influences in my life and I always gave their opinions high priority.
+Two of the awesome high school teachers I mentioned above, Mr. Benjamin and Ms. Vicky, treated me like I was on their level, and as a result, they became massive influences in my life and I always gave their opinions high priority.

 I’m also happy that most of my older readers communicate with me the same way.
 Even though I’m only a teenager, they don’t condescend to me, and I in turn respect their opinions.